-The boiling point of a substance is the temperature at which the vapor pressure of the liquid equals the pressure surrounding the liquid and the liquid changes into a vapor. the boiling point of a liquid varies depending upon the surrounding environmental pressure. a liquid in a partial vacuum has a lower boiling point than when that liquid is at atmospheric pressure. a liquid at high pressure has a higher boiling point than when that liquid is at atmospheric pressure. for a given pressure, different liquids boil at different temperatures. the normal boiling point (also called the atmospheric boiling point or the atmospheric pressure boiling point) of a liquid is the special case in which the vapor pressure of the liquid equals the defined atmospheric pressure at sea level, 1 atmosphere. at that temperature, the vapor pressure of the liquid becomes sufficient to overcome atmospheric pressure and allow bubbles of vapor to form inside the bulk of the liquid. the standard boiling point has been defined by iupac since 1982 as the temperature at which boiling occurs under a pressure of 1 bar. the heat of vaporization is the energy required to transform a given quantity (a mol, kg, pound, etc.) of a substance from a liquid into a gas at a given pressure (often atmospheric pressure). liquids may change to a vapor at temperatures below their boiling points through the process of evaporation. evaporation is a surface phenomenon in which molecules located near the liquid's edge, not contained by enough liquid pressure on that side, escape into the surroundings as vapor. on the other hand, boiling is a process in which molecules anywhere in the liquid escape, resulting in the formation of vapor bubbles within the liquid.
+The boiling point of a substance is the temperature at which the vapor pressure of the liquid equals the pressure surrounding the liquid and the liquid changes into a vapor.
+The boiling point of a liquid varies depending upon the surrounding environmental pressure.
+A liquid in a partial vacuum has a lower boiling point than when that liquid is at atmospheric pressure.
+A liquid at high pressure has a higher boiling point than when that liquid is at atmospheric pressure.
+For a given pressure, different liquids boil at different temperatures.
+The normal boiling point (also called the atmospheric boiling point or the atmospheric pressure boiling point) of a liquid is the special case in which the vapor pressure of the liquid equals the defined atmospheric pressure at sea level, 1 atmosphere.
+At that temperature, the vapor pressure of the liquid becomes sufficient to overcome atmospheric pressure and allow bubbles of vapor to form inside the bulk of the liquid.
+The standard boiling point has been defined by IUPAC since 1982 as the temperature at which boiling occurs under a pressure of 1 bar.
+The heat of vaporization is the energy required to transform a given quantity (a mol, kg, pound, etc.) of a substance from a liquid into a gas at a given pressure (often atmospheric pressure).
+Liquids may change to a vapor at temperatures below their boiling points through the process of evaporation.
+Evaporation is a surface phenomenon in which molecules located near the liquid's edge, not contained by enough liquid pressure on that side, escape into the surroundings as vapor.
+On the other hand, boiling is a process in which molecules anywhere in the liquid escape, resulting in the formation of vapor bubbles within the liquid.